dsiufl/www.dsiufl.org-2016/_members/kumar_sunil.md

 # The next fields should be filled out appropriately.
 Place strings in double
 # quotes.
 name: "Sunil Kumar"
-major: "Computer and Information Science and Engineering"
+major: "Computer Science"

 # Images should be placed in img/members and at least 500x300 px but not too
 # big since they'll take a long time to download
-image: "sunil_kumar.jpg"
+image: "kumar_sunil.png"

 # List the positions and semesters this person has held
 positions: